 If you’re not familiar with how to pick your horse’s hooves, I actually have a guide you can read here!

 Spending time picking will also familiarise you with your horse’s hoof – and little things like changes in temperature or the strength of the pulse in your horse’s hoof can be indicators of issues.
-So they’re something you should watch out for!

 While we’re talking about grooming, let’s also quickly side-track to washing.
 Like I said above, sometimes horses that are washed frequently experience issues with wet hooves.
 So if you are washing your horse more than once a month, maybe ease off and see if that makes a difference.
+Here is some more guidance on how to wash your horse properly.

 Solution #2: Seeing a Farrier